boardroom-inc/stateless/docs/index.md

 ---
-title: Stateless
+title: Boardroom DAO Wiki

-description: A community driven resource covering digital and distributed organizations and their governance, powered by Boardroom
+description: A community resource covering DAOs - powered by Boardroom
 ---

 # Welcome to the Boardroom Wiki